docker-hy/docker-hy.github.io/data/part-1/section-6.md

 <exercise name="Exercise 1.11: Spring">

-Lets create a Dockerfile for a Java Spring project: [github page](https://github.com/docker-hy/material-applications/tree/main/spring-example-project)
+Create a Dockerfile for an old Java Spring project: [GitHub page](https://github.com/docker-hy/material-applications/tree/main/spring-example-project)

 The setup should be straightforward with the README instructions.
 Tips to get you started:

-Use [openjdk image](https://hub.docker.com/_/openjdk) `FROM openjdk:_tag_` to get java instead of installing it manually.
-Pick the tag by using the README and dockerhub page.
+Use [openjdk image](https://hub.docker.com/_/openjdk) `FROM openjdk:_tag_` to get Java instead of installing it manually.
+Pick the tag by using the README and Docker Hub page.

 You've completed the exercise when you see a 'Success' message in your browser.